 Bertie: Well, as a matter of fact, no, Jeeves.
 No. The thought just occurred to me, you know.
 As thoughts do.

 Jeeves: Very good, sir.

-It's only left for Bertie to make unsubstantiated assertions regarding the problematic role of art in society.
-Season Three of Jeeves and Wooster isn't quite assured as the previous two, getting off to a bumpy start in "New York" and suffering from the loss of several recurring cast members, replaced with lesser incarnations (although the new Madeline is perfection).
-Nevertheless, there's no sign of its flagging in energy or Exton tiring in his inventive adaptations.
+It's left only for Bertie to make unsubstantiated assertions regarding the problematic role of art in society.
+Season Three of Jeeves and Wooster isn't quite assured as the previous two, getting off to a bumpy start in "New York" and suffering from the replacement of several recurring cast members with lesser incarnations (although the new Madeline is perfection).
+Nevertheless, there's no sign of the series flagging in energy or Exton tiring in his inventive adaptations.